kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

     };
     ```
 6. Install `npm i -D eslint-plugin-prettier eslint-config-prettier`.
 The first one is used to run prettier as an ESLint rule.
 The second one is used to to disable ESLint rules that might be conflict with prettier.
+    > Formatting and linting are two separate concerns.
+Mixing the two can have negative impacts on the performance and understandability of your developer tooling.
+If your ESLint configuration references `eslint-plugin-prettier`, I strongly recommend you instead enable Prettier separately from ESLint.
 7. Then you have to tell ESLint to use Prettier as a plugin and turn off rules that are unnecessary or might conflict with Prettier:
     ```js
     //.eslintrc.js